-Plaintiff-Appellant U.S. Fax Law Center, Inc. and Plaintiff-Appellant Consumer Crusade, (collectively "Plaintiffs") filed six separate lawsuits in federal district court seeking damages for unsolicited faxes under the Telephone Consumer Protection Act (TCPA).
+Plaintiff-Appellant US Fax Law Center, Inc. and Plaintiff-Appellant Consumer Crusade, Inc. (collectively "Plaintiffs") filed six separate lawsuits in federal district court seeking damages for unsolicited faxes under the Telephone Consumer Protection Act (TCPA).
 In different orders issued by different judges, all six suits were dismissed based on lack of jurisdiction, lack of standing, or both.
-The Plaintiffs now challenge the underlying judgments, asserting that there is diversity jurisdiction over the TCPA claims and that they have representational We consolidated the cases for oral standing. argument and now resolve them in this opinion.
+The Plaintiffs now challenge the underlying judgments, asserting that there is diversity jurisdiction over the TCPA claims and that they have representational standing.
+We consolidated the cases for oral argument and now resolve them in this opinion.
 Our jurisdiction arises under 28 U.S.C. § 1291, and we affirm the various judgments of dismissal based on the Plaintiffs' lack of standing while rejecting the rationale that diversity jurisdiction is unavailable for these claims.
 Background Plaintiffs aggregate claims from individuals and businesses that receive junk faxes in violation of 47 U.S.C. § 227(b)(1)(C), a subsection of the TCPA.
 They take assignments of claimants' rights under the TCPA and pursue those claims in federal and state court.
 In these federal cases, Plaintiffs allege that the various Defendants-Appellees violated the TCPA by knowingly and willfully sending unsolicited advertisements by fax to the assignors, who are Colorado residents.
 Plaintiffs seek a \$500 statutory award for each unsolicited fax, along with a \$1500 statutory award for each fax sent knowingly and willfully.
-See id. § 227(b)(3).
-[FN1] FN1.
-The complaints are unclear as to whether Plaintiffs request both the \$500 and \$1500 award for each fax.
-However, the language of \$\frac{227(b)(3)}{27(b)(3)}\$ states that the district court may "increase the amount of the award" from \$500 to \$1500 if a fax was sent "willfully or knowingly."
-This suggests the awards cannot be cumulative.
-As previously stated, we consider six judgments on appeal.
+See id. $(227(b)(3))^{1}$ As previously stated, we consider six judgments on appeal.
 All six are based on orders containing similar rationales.
-In the first order dismissing one of the suits, US Fax Law Center, Inc. v. iHire, Inc., 362 F.Supp.2d 1248 (D.Colo.2005), the district court determined that U.S. Fax Law Center lacked representational standing to assert TCPA claims because such claims are unassignable under Colorado law.
+In the first order dismissing one of the suits, US Fax Law Center, Inc. v. iHire, Inc., 362 F. Supp.
+2d 1248 (D. Colo.
+2005), the district court determined that US Fax Law Center lacked representational standing to assert TCPA claims because such claims are unassignable under Colorado law.
 Id. at 1253.
-Specifically, the court held that the claims are unassignable because they are "personalinjury privacy claims" and penal in nature.
+Specifically, the court held that the claims are unassignable because they are "personal-injury privacy claims" and penal in nature.
 Id. at 1252-53.
 In another order dismissing one of the suits, Consumer Crusade, Inc. v.
-Fairon & Associates, Inc., 379 F.Supp.2d 1132 (D.Colo.2005), the district court found it lacked diversity jurisdiction over TCPA claims.
+Fairon & Associates., Inc., 379 F. Supp.
+2d 1132 (D. Colo.
+2005), the district court found it lacked diversity jurisdiction over TCPA claims.
 Id. at 1136-37.
-The other orders of dismissal rely on the grounds enumerated in these first two orders.
-Discussion I. Diversity Jurisdiction [FN2] FN2.
-At oral argument and in their briefs, the parties agree that the district court erred in finding it lacked diversity jurisdiction.
-Nevertheless, we must continually examine "both [our] own jurisdiction and the jurisdiction of the district court."
-Franklin Sav.
-Corp. v.
-United States, 385 F.3d 1279, 1286 n.6 (10th Cir.2004).
-We review a dismissal for lack of subject-matter jurisdiction de novo.
+The other orders of dismissal rely on the grounds enumerated in these first two orders. &lt;sup>1 The complaints are unclear as to whether Plaintiffs request both the \$500 and \$1500 award for each fax.
+However, the language of § 227(b)(3) states that the district court may "increase the amount of the award" from \$500 to \$1500 if a fax was sent "willfully or knowingly."
+This suggests the awards cannot be cumulative.
+Discussion I. Diversity Jurisdiction We review a dismissal for lack of subject-matter jurisdiction de novo.

 Johnson v.
-Rodriguez.
-226 F.3d 1103, 1107 (10th Cir.2000).
+Rodriguez, 226 F.3d 1103, 1107 (10th Cir.
+2000).
 In Fairon, the district court below held that it lacked subject matter jurisdiction over the TCPA claims because six federal circuit courts have concluded, based on § 227(b)(3) of the TCPA, that Congress intended to preclude federal question jurisdiction over TCPA claims.
-[FN3] 379 F.Supp.2d at 1133.
+379 F. Supp.
+2d at 1133.
 The district court extended the reasoning from the federal question cases to find that Congress also intended to preclude diversity jurisdiction.
 Id. at 1136-38.
-FN3.
-Plaintiffs do not assert federal question jurisdiction in their complaints or on appeal.
-Because we find diversity jurisdiction proper, we need not address whether federal question jurisdiction is an alternate ground for subject matter jurisdiction.

 Section 227(b)(3) states: